-After analyzing the qualitative data gathered from the open house responses and individual discussions with property owners, a new land use scenario was drafted.
+After analyzing all qualitative data gathered from the open house responses and individual discussions with property owners, city staff drafted a new land use scenario, land use option 3, which was designed with all of the future land use visions of the community and subdivision property owners in mind.
 The revised land use option was presented to the Planning and Zoning Commission as a discussion item at the December 3, 2018 meeting with an intent of receiving feedback from the Commission and offering the public additional opportunity to provide feedback.
 Public notice was emailed out to all attendees of the open house, as well as all property owners within the subdivision.
 Mailed notice was also provided to the property owners within the subdivision.